Members must log in to view the directory and members-only content.

 WRN Staff

 Rabbi Zamore is the editor of The Sacred Exchange: Creating a Jewish Money Ethic, (2019, CCAR Press) and The Sacred Table: Creating a Jewish Food Ethic, (2011, CCAR Press), finalist National Jewish Book Awards, and she continues to teach at synagogues and JCCs across the country.
 Before joining WRN professionally in 2015, Rabbi Zamore served congregations in Westfield, Morristown and Washington, New Jersey.
-As part of her work with WRN, Rabbi Zamore is the co-leader of the Reform Pay Equity Initiative, which addresses the wage gap within the Reform Movement, and founded our Safe Clergy: Employees and Employers program, which focuses on safety at Jewish Seminaries.
-Participating in many national #metoo conversations, Rabbi Zamore is able to share WRN's decades of experience and wisdom on creating safe, just, and equitable communities.
+As part of her work with WRN, Rabbi Zamore is the co-leader of the Reform Pay Equity Initiative, which addresses the wage gap within the Reform Movement, and is a leading voice in accountability and repair work to create safe, just, and equitable communities.
+Rabbi Zamore has been named a T’ruah Rabbinic Human Rights Hero and a WRJ Women’s Empowerment Recipient, is a member of Elluminate’s Collective, and was fellow in UJA/NY Federation/Columbia Business School’s Institute for Jewish Executive Leadership.

 Rabbi Jacqueline Koch Ellenson